 Simone Marcotullio’s take on new findings from the Positive Perspectives survey presented at EACS

 Dr Simone Marcotullio is a member of the Positive Perspectives Steering Committee.
 He is an HIV/AIDS advisor and advocate for national and international communities.
 His research is focused on understanding and concerns of people living with HIV (PLHIV), specifically around living with HIV and other health conditions and how they can best optimise their therapy.

 As part of an expert panel, I’ve been closely involved in the development of the Positive Perspectives survey, which aims to help us understand the emerging needs and challenges of both PLHIV and their partners.
 The survey focuses on key issues facing PLHIV on a daily basis, such as disclosing their status, managing comorbidities, treatment

-This week, the latest findings are being presented at the 16th European AIDS Clinical Society (EACS) meeting, October 25-27, 2017 in Milan.
-The data specifically look at the experience of European PLHIV and views on HIV treatment.
+The findings were presented at the 16th European AIDS Clinical Society (EACS) meeting in 2017.
+The data specifically looks at the experience of European PLHIV and views on HIV treatment.

 One important insight arising from the survey findings is the emergent need for both HCPs and industry to do more to address concerns of PLHIV when it comes to the long

 The Positive Perspectives survey showed that 72% (n=783) of PLHIV who are currently taking ARV medication for their HIV sometimes worry about the long-term effects of their HIV medication.
 In previous years, the HIV treatment paradigm focused solely towards attaining viral suppression, but these data highlight the shift in attitudes and self-awareness seen over recent years, with PLHIV thinking beyond viral load when considering their treatment.